dbgomez94/dbgomez94.github.io/pages/experience.md

 - Utilized social media data and the tools of machine learning to conduct several studies surrounding individual and group mental health.
 - Collected Twitter (now X) data from Twitter's APIs and utilized unsupervised timeseries clustering techniques to identify common temporal language patterns in tweets following a disclosure of suicidality.
 - Collected Reddit data from Reddit's APIs and utilized the Natural Language Processing and Deep Learning to differentiate language use across r/depression, r/suicidewatch, and r/stopselfharm via model interpretability techniques including SHAPley values.
-- Collected Twitter data from Twitter's APIs and utilized supervised learning techniques and hypothesis tests to argue that Americans have become desensitized to mass shootings.
+- Collected Twitter data from Twitter's APIs and utilized statistical learning techniques including linear regression and hypothesis testing to argue that Americans have become desensitized to mass shootings.

 2021-2022 \
 **Graduate Research Assistant** \